jay23606/qfl-bot-genie/README.md

 You will need to include XCommas.Net and Stock.Indicators nuget packages

-Disclaimer: No idea how well this strategy will work over simply running qfl
+Disclaimer: No idea how well this strategy will work over simply running static QFL